 A network switch is the major building block of many business networks, as they connect multiple PCs, printers, access points, servers, and other hardware to make your business up and running.
 Switches enable you to send and receive information and access shared resources in a smooth, efficient and highly secure way.
 It happens at some points we need to make settings or adjustments on switches to perform a certain function, like configuring VLAN or check the status of switch ports.
 So how to get the configuration access to a network switch?
 Does GUI or CLI work better for you?
 What’s the difference between GUI vs CLI?
 We’ll address these issues and guide you to manage switch via GUI and CLI.

 What Is GUI (Graphical User Interface)?

 GUI is short for Graphical User Interface – it uses graphics like windows, scrollbars, buttons, etc. to allow users to communicate with the data switch or GUI operating system.
-It facilitate users, especially novice users in an intuitive and easy-to-learn way.
-GUI access need recognition and good exploratory analysis and graphics, which is more suitable for users who requires no access to advanced tasks.
+It facilitates users, especially novice users in an intuitive and easy-to-learn way.
+GUI access need recognition and good exploratory analysis and graphics, which is more suitable for users who require no access to advanced tasks.

 What Is CLI (Command Line Interface)?

 CLI stands for Command Line Interface, which allows users to write commands in a terminal or console window to communicate with an operating system.
 CLI acts as the medium between operators and the network switch: Users have to type command to perform a task.
 CLI is more accurate than GUI, but it has a very steep learning curve.
 CLI is appropriate for users who use it on a regular basis, or for the costly computing where input precision is the priority.

 GUI vs CLI, both as the mainstream interface for accessing network switch, differs in the following aspects: